LEV Systems: Dust Testing and Your Local Exhaust Ventilation

 Given that the finest fraction is most likely to be airborne, the extracted air contains mostly fine dust.

-LEV system and vacuums
+LEV systems and vacuums

 To protect the environment and the extraction machinery, the dust removed with the vacuum is usually filtered before the clean air is discharged or recirculated.